Marrakech Attractions: Your Ultimate Guide to Jemaa el-Fna and Top Points of Interest

 - On foot: The medina (old city) is pedestrianized and best explored by walking

-- Petit Taxis: Small red cabs that operate within city limits (insist on using the meter)
+- Petit Taxis: Small red cabs operating within city limits—insist on using the meter

 - Grand Taxis: Larger shared taxis for traveling to nearby towns